LASER-UMASS/basic-stats/README.md

 1. Basic Statistics uses Apache Ant.
 Make sure that you have Ant installed.  https://ant.apache.org/

-2. cd into the root directory, which contains the build.xml build file.
+2. cd into the Basic Statistics root directory, which contains the `build.xml` build file.

 3. Run `ant` to compile.